waleedhad/AudioMuse-AI-cuda_12.2/README.md

 * **Pros:** Flexible cluster shapes, "soft" assignments, model-based insights.
 * **Cons:** Requires setting number of components, computationally intensive (can be slow), sensitive to initialization.

-**Recommendation:** Start with **K-Means** for general use due to its speed in the evolutionary search.
-Experiment with **GMM** for more nuanced results.
+**Recommendation:** Start with **K-Means** (which will use MiniBatchKMeans by default if embeddings are enabled) due to its speed in the evolutionary search.
+MiniBatchKMeans is particularly helpful for larger libraries or when using embeddings.
+Experiment with **GMM** for more nuanced results, especially when using direct audio embeddings.
 Use **DBSCAN** if you suspect many outliers or highly irregular cluster shapes.
-Using a high number of runs (default 1000\) helps the integrated evolutionary algorithm to find a good solution.
+Using a high number of runs (default 5000) helps the integrated evolutionary algorithm to find a good solution.

 ### Montecarlo Evolutionary Approach